TommyTuoTone/PassGeneratorwithGui/README.txt

 Lincense: MIT

 To Do:
+-Experement with other GUI interfaces (ie; custom tkinter, visual python).
+-Figure out how to customize the title bar.
 -Figure out how package the .py file(with correct .ico pathing/pathing definitions) using pyinstaller/auto-py-to-exe.
--Experement with other GUI interfaces (ie; custom tkinter, visual python).